Barbara Rubin

-Barbara Rubin (1945–1980) was an American filmmaker and performance artist.
+Barbara Rubin (1945–1980) was an American experimental filmmaker and performance artist.
 She is best known for her landmark 1963 underground film Christmas on Earth.
+She frequently collaborated with other well-known artists in the underground movement.
+Rubin's filmography is often described as "radical" and "controversial".
+She was one of the first recognized female filmmakers of this movement.
+She is frequently cited as being the individual who introduced Andy Warhol to the American rock band The Velvet Underground.

 Life and career

 Barbara Rubin grew up in the Cambria Heights neighborhood of Queens, New York City.
-In the spring of 1963, she was hired by Jonas Mekas to work for the Film-Makers' Cooperative, a non-profit organization co-founded by several artists to distribute avant-garde films.
+At an early age she developed "weight problems" and began self medicating with diet pills, which resulted in her parents sending Rubin to a mental hospital, from which she was released in the spring of 1963.
+Shortly thereafter, she was hired by Jonas Mekas to work for the Film-Makers' Cooperative, a non-profit organization co-founded by several artists to distribute avant-garde films.
 The cooperative was frequented by many notable artists, including Robert Frank, Allen Ginsberg, Salvador Dalí, Ron Rice, Jerry Jofen, Jack Smith, and Andy Warhol.
 Rubin soon became indispensable to Mekas, organizing local and international events.
 "Her contributions are so many and different," Mekas said in 2003. "....Her life story still has to be written because she was very, I think, important."
+In her teenage years, she became a notable figure in the underground film scene.
+Despite her well known cult-film Christmas on Earth and her contributions to the underground film movement, she has been described as "one of the least appreciated" filmmakers of the time.

+Rubin's work and films have been compared to that of Carolee Schneemann's.
+Her activity and work completed between 1963 and 1968 is sparsely documented and much of what is known about her is due to publications by and/or about those she was friends or collaborating with.
+Her most well-documented period is that of her role at Andy Warhol's original factory.